INTERDISTRICT PUBLIC SCHOOL CHOICE POLICY

 Students who are not enrolled in their resident district need not submit the Notice of Intent to Participate form.

 Q: What is the purpose of the Confirmation of Student Enrollment form and who should fill it out?

 A: The primary purpose of the Confirmation of Student Enrollment form is to help the choice district designate their applicants as either tier 1 or 2.
 The form should be sent by the choice district to the applicants' current resident district so it can indicate whether the students are or are not currently enrolled in their district of residence.
 The resident district must verify enrollments for all the students on the list by 12/11/15.

 Q: Can a choice district encourage student athletes to apply to their program?

 A: No, a choice district cannot recruit or encourage student enrollment based on athletic ability.
 Similarly, students cannot participate in a choice program for athletic reasons.
 The NJSIAA 30-day transfer rule for varsity athletes applies to choice students as well as to other students attending NJSIAA-member districts.
 Visit http://njsiaa.org/ to find their Constitution, Rules and Regulations.

 Q: What are the policies for student varsity athletes who transfer from their resident school to a choice school?

-A: The transfer policy of the New Jersey State Interscholastic Athletic Association (NJSIAA) (http://www.njsiaa.org/ and click on "Constitution") is beneficial in discouraging the enrollment of students in the choice program for athletic advantage, which goes against the intent of the Interdistrict Choice Program.
+A: The transfer policy of the New Jersey State Interscholastic Athletic Association (NJSIAA) (http://www.njsiaa.org/ and click on "Constitution") is to discourage the enrollment of students in the choice program for athletic advantage.
 The NJSIAA has a student transfer policy that applies to students who transfer from one school to another for reasons other than a change of address.
 The chart below the NJSIAA transfer policy explains how it is applied to choice students.

 NJSIAA Transfer Policy: